Retail AI web assistant: Beyond browsing /

 • Responsive and attentive

-• Agent finds genuine best deals, creating trust and alleviating call pressure on Call Centres
+• Agent finds the best deals, creates trust and alleviates pressure on Call Centres

 • People with previously reduced access to our content and services would finally have unbridled access